threatlabindonesia/SSL-Certificate-Validity-Checker/README.md

 ## Features

-- Check SSL certificate validity for single or multiple domains.
+- Check SSL certificate validity for single or multiple domains/IPs.
-- Identify issues such as expired or unresolvable domains.
+- Identify issues such as expired, soon-to-expire, or unresolvable domains.
-- Automatic timezone adjustment for start and end dates.
+- Automatic timezone adjustment for start and end dates (`--time` option).
 - Flexible output formats: JSON, CSV, XLSX, and plain text.
 - Bulk processing of domains from a file.
+- Custom port support for SSL connections (`--port` option).
-- Graceful handling of SSL verification failures.
+- Graceful handling of SSL verification failures and fallback to OpenSSL.
+- Clean progress bar to show real-time status updates.

 ---